boostonline/boost-core/readme.md

 - added contact card to admin dashboard
 - disabled cookie policy (not needed yet)
 - disabled javascript to footer scripts (they break)

+= 0.2 =
+- logo and text changes
+- small style changes
+- start of custom error pages

+= 0.3 =
+- add activater and deactivate hooks to install db error and maintenance pages
+- remove unneeded cookie files and references